First published 7th June 2020. Last updated 13th November 2020.

 Make sure furloughed staff do no work

-Staff should not do work that makes money for your company or an associated organisation during the hours you claim the government grant for them.
+Furloughed staff should not do work that makes money for your company or an associated organisation.

 They can undertake training, and take holidays, but must be paid in full for this.